Ph.D. in Theatre

-Date of next scheduled review: NAST accreditation revalidation in Academic Year 2014-2015
+Date of next scheduled review: NAST accreditation revalidation in Fall 2016.

-Near the beginning of the second year of study, each student, in consultation with Dr. Chambers, should choose a permanent advisor suitable to direct the student’s course of study and assemble a departmental committee of three or four.
+Near the beginning of the second year of study, each student, in consultation with the Graduate Coordinator, should choose a permanent advisor suitable to direct the student’s course of study and assemble a departmental committee of three or four.
 The student’s permanent advisor and committee are verified in writing by submitting the Coordinator/Chair Committee Approval Form.
 In addition to the advisor and committee members, the Graduate Coordinator and Department Chair must sign this form.

 Only Department of Theatre and Film doctoral faculty members who have been granted Regular Graduate Faculty status are eligible to chair dissertations.
 The following faculty members in the Department of Theatre and Film currently have Regular Graduate Faculty status and are eligible to chair doctoral committees:

 Dr. Jonathan Chambers

 The permanent advisor will assist the student with preparation for the Qualifying Examination (i.e., Exams Stage I), and as chairperson for the Specialized Portfolio (i.e., Exams Stage II), dissertation prospectus, research and writing of the dissertation, oral defense, and preparation of the final manuscript for submission to the Graduate College.